fbpx

 Crafting Your Public Image

 Relationships are how you disseminate your messages.
-It’s natural to be tempted by big names–I’ve seen many clients immediately want to build relationships with late-night hosts or national reporters.
+It’s natural to be tempted by big names–I’ve seen many people immediately want to build relationships with late-night hosts or national reporters.
 But the truth is that fostering relationships with people deeply connected to your specific niche is often more helpful than highly recognizable people.

 Maintaining Your Public Image

-Try to find different ways to reach your audience where they already are and don’t be afraid to go back to the same outlets for new coverage.
+Try to find different ways to reach your audience where they already are, and don’t be afraid to go back to the same outlets for new coverage.
 Becoming a recurring voice or presence in a field will only add to your credibility and authority within that niche.

 Leave a Comment